leonardogandrade/productscraper/README.md

 ## Suggestions

-1. Usar uma ferramenta como o husky para automatizar tarefas como testes no pré commit
-2. Utilização do eslint
+1. Utilização do eslint
-3. Utilização do git actions para deploy no docker-hub
+2. Utilização do git actions